MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 # Technical Validation Checklist FAQ

 This topic addresses some of the most frequently asked questions around validation of apps for AppSource submission.
+In the following, you can read about how you reach out for support most efficiently.

 ## When do I contact d365val@microsoft.com?